 Alongside this, inquire what the teacher-to-student ratio is.
 With fewer children, the teacher can ensure that every child receives individual attention.

 Every child has their own individuality and hence they work better in some environments as compared to others.
 Understanding your child’s strengths and weaknesses will help you decide which curriculum to opt for.

-To decide on which approach is the best one for your child will require you to evaluate the learning needs of your child.
+Deciding on which approach is the best one for your child will require you to evaluate the learning needs of your child.
 Some children learn better through visual cues while some grasp concepts better through hands-on experience.
-Keeping this is mind, here are some of the most popular curriculums that preschools in India follow:
+Keeping this in mind, here are some of the most popular curriculums that preschool in India follow: